 Essential Tools and Products for Scar Massage

-Effective scar massage requires the right tools and products to enhance the process and promote healing.
+Effective scar massage requires the right tools and products to enhance the process and promote comfortable healing.
 Start with your hands, as they provide the most control and sensitivity.

 Additionally, using adhesive bandages or silicone sheets can protect the scar during the healing process.
+Avoid harsh exfoliants, strong acids, alcohol-based products, or scented products if the scar is sensitive.

 Common Mistakes to Avoid During Scar Massage